ashvardanian/StringZilla/README.md

 ### Exact Substring Search

-StringZilla uses different exactsubstring search algorithms for different needle lengths and backends:
+StringZilla uses different exact substring search algorithms for different needle lengths and backends:

 - When no SIMD is available - SWAR (SIMD Within A Register) algorithms are used on 64-bit words.
 - Boyer-Moore-Horspool (BMH) algorithm with Raita heuristic variation for longer needles.